 San Sebastian is the capital of the Gipuzko province, located in the Basque country of North Spain off the coast of the Bay of Biscay.
 This beautiful seaside city is well-loved for its excellent beaches and outstanding culinary tradition.
 The Old Town features many historic buildings reconstructed in the 19th century after the city was nearly destroyed during the Napoleonic Wars.
 San Sebastian boasts also some of the best beaches in Europe with the most popular of these being Playa de la Concha, which offers sunbathing and water activities like swimming, kayaking and water skiing.

-See Also: Where to Stay in San Sebastian
+See Also: Top Things to Do in San Sebastian

 One of the largest and most important cities in Spain, Valencia is located in the eastern part of the country in the region of Valencia.
 After redirecting the Turia River, the city constructed its most impressive landmark, a massive cultural and entertainment complex known as the City of Arts and Science.
 Contained within this complex are several buildings such as a science museum, planetarium and aquarium that are each artistic marvels in and of themselves.
 Every March, Valencia hosts the Fallas Festival where each neighborhood displays papier-mâché figures of all sizes and colors.
 At the end of the week, the figures are ceremoniously burned, and the communities party into the night.